Coming to university is a time of great change and might bring you challenges. Try these self-help resources to help manage your studies.

 Becoming your most productive self workshop

-This 3 week course is designed to support you with finding ways to improve your productivity, motivate yourself, instil focus and get started towards achieving your goals.
+This 2 week course is designed to support you with finding ways to improve your productivity, to motivate yourself, instil focus and get started in the steps towards achieving your goals.
 It is run by the Student Wellbeing Service.

 We often find ourselves facing difficulties in so many areas of our lives, especially at times like these.
 With this in mind, the Student Wellbeing Service has designed this session to help you improve a variety of areas, including: